in-fun/KubeScript/readme.md

 ### Features

 * [No yaml files](https://noyaml.com/).
+* No boilerplate or hack.
-* Type safe with Typescript.
+* Type based code completion with Typescript.
 * Safe sandbox with Deno.

 ## Quickstart